Elemanor/astro/src/content/services/city-of-toronto-sump-pump-rebate.md

       - Warranty information
       - Rebate application assistance
 faq:
-  - question: "How much is the City of Toronto sump pump rebate?"
+  - question: How much is the City of Toronto sump pump rebate?
+    answer: >-
-    answer: "The City of Toronto offers up to $1,750 for sump pump installation through the Basement Flooding Protection Subsidy Program.
+      The City of Toronto offers up to $1,750 for sump pump installation through the Basement Flooding Protection Subsidy Program.
 The rebate covers 80% of installation costs up to the maximum.
-You can combine this with a backwater valve rebate for up to $3,400 total."
+You can combine this with a backwater valve rebate for up to $3,400 total.
-  - question: "Who qualifies for Toronto's sump pump rebate?"
+  - question: Who qualifies for Toronto's sump pump rebate?
+    answer: >-
-    answer: "Toronto residential property owners qualify, including single-family homes, semis, and townhouses.
-The property must be within Toronto boundaries, the sump pump must be permanently installed by a licensed contractor, and you cannot have received a previous rebate for the same device."
+      Toronto residential property owners qualify, including single-family homes, semis, and townhouses.
+The property must be within Toronto boundaries, the sump pump must be permanently installed by a licensed contractor, and you cannot have received a previous rebate for the same device.
-  - question: "How do I apply for the basement flooding subsidy?"
+  - question: How do I apply for the basement flooding subsidy?
+    answer: >-
-    answer: "Apply online at Toronto.ca within 60 days of installation.
+      Apply online at Toronto.ca within 60 days of installation.
 Submit itemized invoices, proof of payment, before/after photos, and permit documentation.
-The City reviews applications in 4-6 weeks, with rebate cheques issued in 8-12 weeks after approval."
+      The City reviews applications in 4-6 weeks, with rebate cheques issued in 8-12 weeks after approval.
-  - question: "Can I install the sump pump myself and get the rebate?"
+  - question: Can I install the sump pump myself and get the rebate?
+    answer: >-
-    answer: "No, DIY installations do not qualify for the rebate.
+      No, DIY installations do not qualify for the rebate.
 The sump pump must be installed by a licensed plumber or contractor to ensure code compliance and proper installation.
-The City requires professional invoices as part of the application."
+The City requires professional invoices as part of the application.
-  - question: "What does the sump pump rebate cover?"
+  - question: What does the sump pump rebate cover?
+    answer: >-
-    answer: "The rebate covers the sump pump unit, pit installation, discharge piping, check valve, electrical connection, concrete work, and labor.
+      The rebate covers the sump pump unit, pit installation, discharge piping, check valve, electrical connection, concrete work, and labor.
 It can also include battery backup systems and water alarms.
-The rebate does not cover DIY labor or finishing work."
+The rebate does not cover DIY labor or finishing work.
-  - question: "Can I get rebates for both sump pump and backwater valve?"
+  - question: Can I get rebates for both sump pump and backwater valve?
+    answer: >-
-    answer: "Yes, you can combine rebates for maximum flood protection.
+      Yes, you can combine rebates for maximum flood protection.
 Installing both a sump pump ($1,750) and backwater valve ($1,750) can get you up to $3,400 in total rebates.
-Many contractors recommend both for comprehensive protection."
+Many contractors recommend both for comprehensive protection.
-  - question: "How long does the rebate process take?"
+  - question: How long does the rebate process take?
+    answer: >-
-    answer: "The complete rebate process takes 12-18 weeks: Submit application within 60 days of installation, City review takes 4-6 weeks, and rebate cheques are mailed 8-12 weeks after approval.
-Some applications process faster if documentation is complete."
+      The complete rebate process takes 12-18 weeks: Submit application within 60 days of installation, City review takes 4-6 weeks, and rebate cheques are mailed 8-12 weeks after approval.
+Some applications process faster if documentation is complete.
-  - question: "Do condos qualify for the sump pump rebate?"
+  - question: Do condos qualify for the sump pump rebate?
+    answer: >-
-    answer: "Individual condo units do not qualify as the building's flood protection is the condominium corporation's responsibility.
+      Individual condo units do not qualify as the building's flood protection is the condominium corporation's responsibility.
 However, condo corporations may be eligible for commercial flood protection programs.
-Townhouse condos may qualify if individually owned."
+      Townhouse condos may qualify if individually owned.
-  - question: "What if my sump pump installation costs less than $1,750?"
+  - question: 'What if my sump pump installation costs less than $1,750?'
+    answer: >-
-    answer: "The rebate covers 80% of actual costs up to $1,750 maximum.
+      The rebate covers 80% of actual costs up to $1,750 maximum.
 If your installation costs $2,000, you receive $1,600.
 If it costs $1,500, you receive $1,200.
-Only installations costing $2,187.50 or more receive the full $1,750."
+Only installations costing $2,187.50 or more receive the full $1,750.
-  - question: "Does the rebate cover sump pump replacement?"
+  - question: Does the rebate cover sump pump replacement?
+    answer: >-
-    answer: "The rebate only covers new installations or replacement of failed sump pumps.
+      The rebate only covers new installations or replacement of failed sump pumps.
 Upgrading a working pump doesn't qualify.
-If your existing pump has failed, keep documentation of the failure to support your rebate application."
+If your existing pump has failed, keep documentation of the failure to support your rebate application.
 schema:
-  type: "Service"
+  type: Service
-  name: "Toronto Sump Pump Rebate Program"
+  name: Toronto Sump Pump Rebate Program
   provider:
-    type: "Organization"
+    type: Organization
-    name: "DrySpace Waterproofing"
+    name: DrySpace Waterproofing
   areaServed:
-    - "Toronto"
+    - Toronto
-    - "North York"
+    - North York
-    - "Scarborough"
+    - Scarborough
-    - "Etobicoke"
+    - Etobicoke
-    - "York"
+    - York
-    - "East York"
+    - East York
   serviceType:
-    - "Rebate Program Assistance"
+    - Rebate Program Assistance
-    - "Sump Pump Installation"
+    - Sump Pump Installation
-    - "Flood Protection Subsidy"
+    - Flood Protection Subsidy
-    - "Basement Protection"
+    - Basement Protection
-    - "Municipal Programs"
+    - Municipal Programs
   offers:
-    - "Rebate Application Help"
+    - Rebate Application Help
+    - Code-Compliant Installation
+    - Documentation Support
-    - "Code-Compliant Installation"
+    - Permit Management
-    - "Documentation Support"
+    - Guaranteed Approval
+starting_price: '$1,299'
+price_range: '$1,299 - $3,999'
+benefits:
+  - title: Flood Prevention
+    description: Reliable water removal prevents costly basement flooding
+  - title: Battery Backup Options
+    description: Keep pumping during power outages with backup systems
+  - title: Smart Monitoring
+    description: WiFi-enabled pumps alert you to issues before they become disasters
+  - title: Lifetime Transferable Warranty
+    description: >-
+      Our comprehensive warranty protects your investment and transfers to new homeowners
+  - title: Licensed & Insured Professionals
+    description: >-
+      Fully certified technicians with $2M liability insurance for your peace of mind
+  - title: 24/7 Emergency Service
+    description: Round-the-clock support when water damage can't wait
+process_steps:
+  - title: Location Assessment
+    description: Determine optimal pump location for water collection
+    icon: target
+  - title: Pit Excavation
+    description: Dig sump pit to proper depth and dimensions
+    icon: shovel
+  - title: Pump Installation
+    description: 'Install pump, check valve, and discharge system'
+    icon: pump
+  - title: Testing & Training
+    description: Test system thoroughly and train on maintenance
+    icon: checklist
+hero:
+  features:
+    - Battery Backup Available
-    - "Permit Management"
+    - WiFi Monitoring
-    - "Guaranteed Approval"
+    - Annual Maintenance
 ---

 # City of Toronto Sump Pump Rebate Program Guide